Code-Institute-Submissions/marssaraiva-project1/README.md

         - iPhone 8 Plus (landscape and portrait)

     + Comments:
         - My mentor had an error when opening the Instagram link from the website, however as my mentor is located in a different part of the world this may have been due to a server issue in his location.
+He was able to fix this error however by force refreshing his page.
         - The newsletter form has been programmed with a landing page for aesthetic purposes and there is no working backend for this form, however this will be added to the final website once I have the skills to do so later in the programme.

 ---